snototter/tinkering-3d/README.md

 # Custom 3D Builds
-Collection of my custom 3d builds - cad models + gcode
+Collection of my custom 3d builds: (s)cad files and some illustrative images

 ## kid-cave
 I built a "cave top" for my kid's bed.
 These models are used to connect the top to the bed.